HL7/fhir-omop-ig/input/pagecontent/codemappings.md

 **Critical Domain Consideration:**
 The OMOP vocabulary assigns this concept to the Observation domain rather than the Condition domain, despite originating from an AllergyIntolerance FHIR resource.
 This demonstrates the importance of vocabulary-driven domain assignment over resource type assumptions.

-### Step 5: OMOP Concept Mapped (Success Path)
+### 5: OMOP Concept Mapping
-**Successful Mapping Outcome:**
 - **Target Concept ID**: 4222295
 - **Domain Classification**: Observation
 - **Concept Status**: Standard (S)
 - **Target OMOP Table**: observation (not condition_occurrence)

-The successful lookup reveals that "No known allergy" maps to the Observation domain in OMOP, requiring population of the observation table rather than condition_occurrence.
+A lookup reveals that "No known allergy" maps to the Observation domain in OMOP, requiring population of the observation table rather than condition_occurrence.

 ## OMOP Table Population